dali-lab/dali-challenges/README.md

 **TLDR:** please submit the following in your application

 1. One of DALI Challenges (details below)
-2. Two to three code samples of personal, side, or class projects
+2. One to two code samples of personal, side, or class projects

 ## All DALI Challenges 🏃‍♂️